1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 ## Database
 A **provisional database** has been developed using PostgreSQL 11 within the pgAdmin 4 environment.

-This database contains five tables
+This database contains five tables:
 1. stock_list
    * Primary Key = securities_code (integer)